 Instead, this question is asked to gain insight into how you handle professional conflict.
 At the office, conflict is bound to arise, particularly when you're working closely with many different people.
 It's critical you know how to handle conflict without pointing fingers.
 Your answer should primarily focus on the solution, and should show a level of empathy towards your colleagues, rather than focusing on the problem.

-You might say something like, "I had a deadline I needed to meet, and I was working with a designer who promised me her designs in time.
+"I had a deadline I needed to meet, and I was working with a designer who promised me her designs in time.
 When the deadline approached, my designer wasn't ready.
 It made us both look poorly in front of our clients.
 To resolve the issue, I discussed the problem privately with my designer.
 She told me she was stressed out and overwhelmed, and simply needed another week on the project.
 I told her that was fine with me, but in the future, we needed to be transparent and honest with each other.
 Moving forward, we established guidelines and became more efficient teammates."

 6. What do you know about our company?

 This is a fantastic opportunity to impress the interviewer.
 Ultimately, this question aims to gauge your level of interest in the company.
 The more you've researched prior accomplishments, company values, and basic information regarding the product or service, the more you can demonstrate a genuine desire to work there.

 "I know your company is ranked the number one web design firm in Massachusetts.
 Your mission statement in particular appeals to me.
 I also know your company emphasizes continual learning and growth, two aspects I find incredibly exciting.
 I've spoken to Jen and Mark, two marketers at your company, and they've described the work environment as one full of passion and innovation — which is something I hope to find in my next role."

 - Mention the company’s culture and your prior experience with its product.

 - Connect your answer with your desire to work for the firm and assume the role.

 - Don’t unearth potentially controversial information, such as a company scandal.